 Improving the energy efficiency of buildings could cut heating bills as well as greenhouse gas emissions.
 Watch our video to learn more.

 During April's plenary session in Strasbourg MEPs voted in favour of proposals to update these rules.
-The main changes proposed are:
+The main changes to the Energy Performance of Buildings directive are:

 - EU countries will have to prepare national long-term strategies to support the renovation of buildings.
 The aim is that by 2050 buildings in the EU hardly use any energy.

 - The use of smart technologies will need to be encouraged to reduce energy consumption.

 - New buildings will be required to have recharging points for electric cars in parking spaces

 Danish EPP member Bendt Bendtsen, who is responsible for steering the updated rules through Parliament, said: “We have now given member states the tool box with which to make their apartments and housing more energy efficient for the future.”